particle-iot/docs/src/content/reference/device-os/firmware.md

 {{#if has-threading}}
 In addition to reconfiguring the SPI peripheral, `beginTransaction()` also acquires the SPI peripheral lock, blocking other threads from using the selected SPI peripheral until [`endTransaction()`](#endtransaction-) is called.
 See [Synchronizing Access to Shared System Resources](#synchronizing-access-to-shared-system-resources) section for additional information on shared resource locks.

+It is required that you use `beginTransaction()` and `endTransaction()` if:

+- You have more than one SPI device and they have different settings (speed, bit order, or mode)
+- You have more than one thread or use SPI from a Software Timer
+- You want to be compatible with the Ethernet FeatherWing or support Ethernet on your B Series SoM base board

+You must not use `beginTransaction()` within a `SINGLE_THREADED_BLOCK` as deadlock can occur.
 {{/if}} {{!-- has-threading --}}

 ```cpp